What is DeFi?

 Risks and opportunities with DeFi

-But there are also quite a few risks still associated with Decentralized Finance that you should consider before rushing into anything.
+But there are also quite a few risks still associated with Decentralized Finance that you should consider before rushing into any DeFi project.
 Here is an overview of the types of risks you are looking at:

 1. The risk linked to the "smart contract"